piushag/basic-stats-pg/README.md

 * Computes the mean of the set of numbers.
 * Computes the median of the set of numbers.
 * Computes the maximum of the set of numbers.
+* Additionally, has buttons to reset the view to initial state, and undo option to remove last added number.